 - Cash is king.
 If you hold cash, you can always buy a ticket.
 If you hold points, you never know for sure…

-- Don’t wait to book. if you already have trips planned and know dates, don’t leave it for later, book right away!
-Availability changes every second, and you never know if those seats are going to be available, or the rates are going to be the same.
+- Don’t wait to book.
+If you already have trips planned and know the dates, don’t leave it for later; book right away!
+Availability changes every second, and you never know if those seats are going to be available or if the rates are going to be the same.

 My rule of thumb is that EuroBonus points are typically worth between 2 to 2.5 euro cents (€0.02 – €0.025).
 That is typically the threshold I use to decide whether it is a good redemption or not.

-In the flights below, you will see that the first one is an excellent redemption rate, often not seen, partly because I used one of my Amex Elite 2-for-1 vouchers.
-The remaining two flights were not the best redemptions ever, but as I mentioned before: the main driver for booking was to bring down the amount of points I had and fix relatively decent rates, and reduce the risk of having all those points sitting on my account with no use, and instead paying for all those flights I needed with cash.
+In the flights below, you will see that the first one has an excellent redemption rate, often not seen, partly because I used one of my Amex Elite 2-for-1 vouchers.
+The remaining two flights were not the best redemptions ever.
+Still, as I mentioned before, the main driver for booking was to bring down the amount of points I had fixed relatively decent rates and reduce the risk of having all those points sitting on my account with no use, and instead paying for all those flights I needed with cash.

-(all bookings and rates are for 2 passengers)
+All bookings and rates are for two passengers.

-Flight #1: Copenhagen to Miami with Swiss Airlines – 78.000 points on Business Class
+Flight #1: Copenhagen to Miami with Swiss Airlines – 78.000 points In Business Class

-However, I only needed one-way, and except for low-costs, booking those with cash are often more expensive.
+However, I only needed one way, and except for low-costs, booking those with cash is often more expensive.
 Using AwardFares I suddenly found two seats on September 6th with Swiss Airlines, but from Copenhagen.

 I’m also excited about these flights for two reasons: first, I never flew Swiss long-haul.
 Second, I can try their business class product on their 777-300ER, which I always wanted!

-Overall, I’m very happy for this redemption and I’m sure it will feel like a “short” flight after all 🙂
+Overall, I’m very happy about this redemption, and I’m sure it will feel like a “short” flight after all.

 I used an Amex Elite 2-4-1 voucher to get 50% off my points

-Flight #2: Madrid to Stockholm with LOT Polish Airlines – 72.000 points on Business Class
+Flight #2: Madrid to Stockholm with LOT Polish Airlines – 72.000 points In Business Class

-I’m excited about these flights since I get to try LOT for the first time, also the Embraer E195LR (long range), AND fly via Warsaw/Poland for the first time! 🙂
+I’m excited about these flights since I get to try LOT for the first time, as the Embraer E195LR (long range), AND fly via Warsaw/Poland for the first time! 🙂

 - Price paid (2 passengers): 72.000 EuroBonus points + 1660 SEK (€159)